Skip to Content

 Cardstock with a written number would suffice.
 The element of muscle memory from tracing the numbers would be absent, but the child would still benefit from every other aspect of the game.

-Also, there are many Montessori homeschooling parents that choose to make their own Sandpaper Numbers.
-That is another option if purchasing the materials isn't in your budget.
+Also, there are many Montessori homeschooling parents who choose to make their own Sandpaper Numbers.

 How to play the Montessori Zero Game